AdKats/AdKats/README.md

         admin_say.
     </li>
     <li><b>command_numeric</b> Used for commands like player_ban_temp that require a numerical input.
 Currently
-        player_ban_temp is the only command that requires a command numeric, and will throw errors if a numerica is not provided.
+        player_ban_temp is the only command that requires a command numeric, and will throw errors if a numeric is not provided.
 In all other cases this field is optional.
     </li>
     <li><b>source_name</b> Name of the source you would like database logged.
 For example an admin name, plugin name, or